shubhamchandak94/template_python_server/backend/README.md

 In addition you might need to change the firewall settings to accept traffic.

-Step 4: test with curl
+### Step 3
+Test with curl (you can also test with the frontend).
+Note that these steps remain the same for the deployment steps described below (except possibly changing the port and/or server address).

 GET
 ```